 These pages all show pressure plate, maybe giving you an idea of the options.

 Above Ground Oval Installation

-This next page shows one of my pools.
+This page shows one of my pools.

-This is an Asahi Pool, I'm thinking yours might be also, just
+This is an Asahi Pool, I'm thinking yours might be also, just a

 These pressure plates were basically flat and ran in one piece the length of each side.
-It worked fine, the foam board did not have to be cut around hold down plates.
+It worked fine, the foam board did not have to be cut around the hold down plates.

 For twenty plus years Asahi pressure plates were tall and were placed on top of the brace channel.
 This required a lot of sand along each straight side.
 A few years back they decided to bolt these same plates underneath the channel.
 This, I would think, would make installation a nightmare, but, it resulted in the result you are looking for.